Wrestlers detained after scuffle as Delhi Police thwarts protest near new Parliament, clears sit-in site at Jantar Mantar | Law-Order

 Legal action will be taken against protesters for misbehaving with police personnel, violating the police order and trying to create disturbance, he said.

-Opposition parties have slammed the failure of authorities to arrest Brij Bhushan Sharan Singh, a BJP MP.
+Many opposition parties have criticised authorities for not arresting Brij Bhushan Sharan Singh, a BJP MP, and have expressed solidarity with the proteting wrestlers.
 The Delhi Police had filed two FIRs including one under POCSO Act against Singh, who has denied all the charges.

 Trinamool Congress supremo and West Bengal Chief Minister Mamata Banerjee, Tamil Nadu Chief Minister M K Stalin, Delhi Chief Minister Arvind Kejriwal, Jharkhand Chief Minister Hemant Soren, Nationalist Congress Party MP Supriya Sule and Left leaders also condemned the treatment meted out to the protesting wrestlers.